mekaufman/iam/mfa.md

 Review the following considerations before you enable IBMid MFA for your account to ensure that you know how it affects all users in your account:

-* When you enable MFA for your account, all users that are added to your account must complete the MFA process the next time they log in.
+* When you enable MFA for your account, users must complete the MFA process the next time they log in.
 * API keys for users and service IDs continue to work after MFA is enabled.
 * If you require the use of native CF CLI or UI login into Cloud Foundry, you must use API keys or single sign-on (SSO) after MFA is enabled for the account.
 * MFA for your account applies to a user's login, but does not apply to API calls.
 If a user has permission to make API calls to resources in your account, the user can do so without completing MFA.
 If the user belongs to other accounts, the user can make API calls to resources in your account by using an API key from an account that did not require MFA.